Hypercubers/dev.hypercubing.xyz/docs/hsc/lua/geometry/region.md

 A **region** is a subset of a [space](space.md) bounded by [hyperplanes](hyperplane.md).
 They are most commonly used to identify pieces.

+## Constants

+The following global constants contain regions:

+- `EVERYWHERE` is the region containing all of space
+- `NOWHERE` is the region containing none of space

 ## Constructors

 ### `axis()`